 Dogs do what is immediately rewarding to them.
 If you want to change their behavior you’d better have something better to offer them than what they already have.

-Are you one of those people who think dogs “feel guilty?”
+Are you one of those people who think dogs “feel guilty”?
 Think again.
 The dog is reading your body language at that minute, probably even before you made it through the gate.
 He isn’t thinking about what he did minutes or hours ago.
 What he knows is that in the past, in this similar circumstance, you were worrisome, unpredictable, and possibly aggressive.
-He may drop to the ground and show you appeasement behaviors, such as rolling over onto his back, or simply avoid you, because of this memory.
+Because of this memory, he may drop to the ground and show you appeasement behaviors, such as rolling over onto his back, or simply avoid you.

 What about the “Dominance Theory?”
-It’s a myth!!!
+It’s a myth!
 Science has proven that this isn’t how dogs see their world.
 They haven’t been wolves for a long time, and even wolf packs don’t have the kind of social hierarchy that many people think they do.
-A truly dominant dog has nothing to prove.
-If you get in a power struggle with your dog you will lose, because this behavior from you is damaging to your relationship with your dog.
+If you get in a power struggle with your dog you may think in the moment that you have won, but you will lose, because this behavior from you is damaging to your relationship with your dog.
 From the dog’s point of view you have become untrustworthy and possibly frightening.
-Your dog may chose to distance himself from you – he isn’t ignoring you, he’s trying to stay safe.
+Your dog may choose to distance himself from you – he isn’t ignoring you, he’s trying to stay safe.
 Or he may feel the need to resort to aggression to protect himself.
 A dog put in this position often pays a high price for his owner’s lack of understanding or compassion.

-If you give your LGD a COMMAND you have almost assuredly set both you and your dog up for failure.
-A command is an order – a cue is an invitation.
+If you give your LGD a command you have almost assuredly set both yourself and your dog up for failure.
+A command is an order; a cue is an invitation.
 That is a huge difference to your dog.
-Punishment based training works, for the short term.
-You can stop a dog from doing something by yelling at him – for a limited period of time - but this will cost you!
+Punishment-based training works, for the short term.
+You can stop a dog from doing something – for a limited period of time - by yelling at him, but this will cost you!

 You may feel that this is pretty random training, and wonder what this has to do with stopping a dog from putting his feet on you, for instance, but have faith – we’re getting there.